-- Which concepts and how trends in future prospects of MCDM field for Tomorrow? - Which problems will be improved for satisfying the users'/customers'/social needs in real (marketing, etc.) situations? - How overall considering problems in total, aspects/dimensions, and criteria can be achieved the aspiration levels?
+- How trends in future prospects in the MCDM? - Which problems will be improved for satisfying the users'/customers'/social needs in marketing situations? - How overall considering problems in dimensions and criteria can be achieved the aspiration levels?

-- We find that the traditional MCDM field ignored some important new concepts and trends, needed some assumptions limit/defects to solve actual real-world problems (how relax or relieve?). - Therefore, in our researches some new concepts and trends in the MCDM field for solving actual problems have been proposed as follows.
+- We find that the traditional MCDM field ignored some important new concepts and trends, needed some assumptions limit/defects to solve actual real-world problems. - Therefore in our researches some new concepts and trends in the MCDM field for solving actual problems have been proposed as follows.

-- First, the traditional model (such path analysis, SEM, etc.) assumes that the criteria in valuecreated are independent and hierarchical in structure; - However, criteria are often interdependent in real-world problems; because "Statistics and Economics are unrealistic in the real world", - So DEMATEL technique can be used to find the interrelationship matrix and build a influential network relation map (INRM) for solving the relationship problems in the real world.
+- First, the traditional model assumes that the criteria in value-created are independent and hierarchical in structure; - However, criteria are often interdependent in real-world problems; because "Statistics and Economics are unrealistic in the real world", - So DEMATEL technique can be used to find the interrelationship matrix and build a influential network relation map (INRM) for solving the relationship problems in the real world.

-- Second, the relative good solution (max-min) from the existing alternatives is replaced by the aspiration levels to avoid "Choose the best among inferior choices/alternatives", i.e., avoid "Pick the best apple among a barrel of rotten apples". - HA Simon Decision and organization, 1972 innovbfa.viabloga.com ...
+- Second, the relative good solution from the existing alternatives is replaced by the aspiration levels to avoid "Choose the best among inferior choices/alternatives", i.e., avoid "Pick the best apple among a barrel of rotten apples". - HA Simon Decision and organization, 1972 innovbfa.viabloga.com ...
 The Scottish word "satisficing" (=satisfying) has been revived to denote problem solving and decision making that sets an aspiration level, searches until an alternative is found that is satisfactory by the aspiration level criterion, and selects that alternative (Simon (1957), Part IV ...

-Third, the emphasis in the field has shifted from ranking and selection when determining the most preferable approaches to performance improvement of existing methods based on INRM, because "we need a systematic approach to problem-solving; instead of addressing the systems of the problem, we need to identify the sources of the problem".
+• Third, the emphasis in the field has shifted from ranking and selection when determining the most preferable approaches to performance improvement of existing methods based on INRM, because "we need a systematic approach to problemsolving; instead of addressing the systems of the problem, we need to identify the sources of the problem".